-The junction box can be used with either the DDS 5900 or the DCS 6000 systems and provides four tap-outs from the daisy-chain while also providing a loop-through.
+The junction box can be used with the MXC, DDS 5900 or the DCS 6000 systems and provides four tap-outs from the daisy-chain while also providing a loop-through.

 Each tap-out port in the junction box is isolated from the rest of the system, thus improving system redundancy and reliability.